IHE/RAD.IRA/input/pagecontent/rad-x7.md

 - the `hub.channel.type` is not `websocket`
 - the `hub.topic` is empty
 - the `hub.mode` is `unsubscribe` and there is no `hub.channel.endpoint` or its value is empty
-- the `hub.channel.endpoint` does not match the websocket associated to the Sender
+- the `hub.channel.endpoint` does not match the websocket associated to the Subscriber

-The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL that is associated to the Sender.
+The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL that is associated to the Subscriber.

 ##### 2:3.X7.4.2.3 Expected Actions

-If the HTTP response code is 4xx or 5xx, then the Sender may adjust the request and retry.
+If the HTTP response code is 4xx or 5xx, then the Subscriber may adjust the request and retry.

 ### Security Considerations

 See [RTC-IMR Security Considerations](volume-1.html#1xx5-rtc-imr-security-considerations)

-The Sender which is a synchronizing application should authenticate and authorize the driving application before it accepts the provided `hub.topic` and `hub.url` and sends this request.
+The Subscriber which is a synchronizing application should authenticate and authorize the driving application before it accepts the provided `hub.topic` and `hub.url` and sends this request.

 #### Security Audit Considerations